datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

 it from a path.

-You have observed that the ``-r``/``--recursive`` option needs to be given to :command:`datalad get [-n/--no-data]` in order to install further potential subdatasets in one go.
+You have observed that the ``-r``/``--recursive`` option needs to be given to :dlcmd:`get [-n/--no-data]` in order to install further potential subdatasets in one go.
 Only then is the subdatasets file content availability metadata present to explore the file hierarchy available within the subdataset.
-Alternatively, a :command:`datalad get -n <subds>` takes care of installing exactly the specified registered subdataset.
+Alternatively, a :dlcmd:`get -n <subds>` takes care of installing exactly the specified registered subdataset.

 And you have mesmerized your room mate by showing him how :term:`git-annex` retrieved large file contents from the original dataset.

-Let's now see the :command:`git annex whereis` command in more detail, and find out how git-annex knows *where* file content can be obtained from.
+Let's now see the :gitannexcmd:`whereis` command in more detail, and find out how git-annex knows *where* file content can be obtained from.
-Within the original ``DataLad-101`` dataset, you retrieved some of the ``.mp3`` files via :command:`datalad get`, but not others.
-How will this influence the output of :command:`git annex whereis`, you wonder?
+Within the original ``DataLad-101`` dataset, you retrieved some of the ``.mp3`` files via :dlcmd:`get`, but not others.
+How will this influence the output of :gitannexcmd:`whereis`, you wonder?

 Together with your room mate, you decide to find out.
-You navigate back into the installed dataset, and run :command:`git annex whereis` on a file that you once retrieved file content for, and on a file that you did not yet retrieve file content for.
+You navigate back into the installed dataset, and run :gitannexcmd:`whereis` on a file that you once retrieved file content for, and on a file that you did not yet retrieve file content for.
 Here is the output for the retrieved file: